duckdb/duckdb-web/docs/sql/window_functions.md

 ## Aggregate Window Functions

 All [aggregate functions](aggregates) can be used in a windowing context.
-Unlike the general-purpose window functions aboce, they always ignore nulls.
+Unlike the general-purpose window functions above, they always ignore nulls.
 For example, `sum(column) OVER (ORDER BY time) AS cumulativeColumn` computes a cumulative sum where rows with a NULL value of `column` will have the same value of `cumulativeColumn` as the row that preceeds them.

 ## Evaluation